debianchef/101/uncle_debian_notes_on_basic_solidity.md

 2. Memory: Variables with this data location are stored temporarily in memory and are erased after the function call completes.

->[!NOTE]
->A `reference` is a variable that stores the memory address of another variable, allowing indirect access to the value of that variable.
-Instead of holding the actual data, it points to the location in memory where the data is stored.

 #### Constants

 ####